by Harvey and Laurie Bluedorn. Copyright 1998.

 The second question is: What materials should I use?
 There are many good intensive phonics reading programs.
 Some families will try one, find it does not work, try another, find it does not work, try another, find it does not work, try another, and at last it works.
 So in their mind this last one is the best one, when in reality, the child was finally old enough, developed to the point of true readiness to read.

 Here is how I (Laurie) began to teach our oldest child, Nathaniel, to read.
 This is by no means a recommendation, but only the story of a small part of our journey through the school of hard knocks.
 When Nathaniel was just an infant, I read the book How to Teach Your Baby to Read, by Glenn Doman.
 This book teaches a pure form of the "look-say" or "whole language" method for learning how to read.
 Back in the 1950’s, I was taught to read with the Dick and Jane "look-say" sight readers, so I recognized Doman’s method as the way I had been taught to read.
 Since I did not know any better, I latched onto this method of teaching reading.
 Following the book’s instructions, I began teaching Nathaniel when he turned two.
 As the book directed, I made up large flash cards with vocabulary words printed on them: mommy, daddy, house, school, etc., and I drilled Nathaniel several times each day.
 Yes, he learned to "read" those words on the flash cards, but I found that if I skipped a day’s instruction, then he forgot all the words, so I had to begin all over again.
 My sister suggested that I teach him the alphabet first.
 I simply parroted the instructions of Mr. Doman by replying, "Oh, no, teaching the alphabet would just confuse him."
 I think I lasted about three months with this method.
 It was an exercise in futility not unlike pouring water into a bucket full of holes.
 As long as I spent large and precious amounts of time each day drilling him with the flash cards, he continued to "read" them back to me.
 But if I failed to keep filling his bucket by drilling him with the cards, then his level of reading ability would keep dropping as his vocabulary would be draining out the holes.
 At about this time, I heard a radio talk show program on the subject of teaching reading by a method they called "intensive phonics."
 The guest that day was Benita Rubicam, then president of what was called the Reading Reform Foundation.
 What she said made sense, and she immediately converted me.
 I read everything which that organization had to offer, and I began my search for the best intensive phonics program to use with my children.
 That all happened back in 1978.
-The Writing Road to Reading, by Spaulding, was what I finally decided to use.
+Writing Road to Reading: The Spalding Method for Teaching Speech, Spelling, Writing, and Reading was what I finally decided to use.
 At that time, it was considered to be the best intensive phonics curriculum — although all of the helps and teacher’s manuals were not available back then.
 When I looked the curriculum over, I was initially somewhat overwhelmed.
 I thought, "How am I ever going to learn all of these rules."
 It was not nearly as hard as it first seemed.
 Mom had to learn the phonics system herself — which happened as she taught her first couple of children to read.
 After that, it was easy.
 Remember, mom was never taught the phonics system herself!
 Things are not nearly so hard once you know what you are doing!
 Mom is not nearly so dependent on the purchased phonics curriculum.
 Any average person can teach reading — that is, once they themselves have correctly learned to read.

 Homeschooling families have many good intensive phonics programs from which to choose.
 You should locate an intensive phonics curriculum which best fits the needs of your family.
 Among those criteria you should consider for choosing a phonics curriculum are these: